animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The value resolution can be customized by using Spring Framework’s `@Value` value annotation using a store-specific SpEL expression.
+The value resolution can be customized by using Spring Framework's `@Value` value annotation using a store-specific SpEL expression.
 Please consult the section on store specific mappings for further details.